Getting a Swing, And Getting a Game

 Getting maximum power out of the swing.

-A good explanation of the trigonometric calculation showing that one degree off at 100 yards equals 15.7 feet (nearly three yards).
+- An old page “Yahoo Answers” had a good explanation of the trigonometric calculation, showing that one degree off at 100 yards equals 15.7 feet (nearly three yards).
+[Need a reference to a replacement for that explanation]

 - Swing Glove by Rick Smith ($35)